DyzLecticus/Zeesoft/V5.0/ZDK/README.md

  * *permanenceThreshold*, *permanenceIncrement*, *permanenceDecrement*; Potential synapse adaptation control.
  * *activationHistorySize*; Historic column activation buffer size (used to calculate boost factors).
  * *boostStrength*; Boost strength.

+All *SDRProcessor* instances implement the same pattern/life cycle to ensure the processing is done using multiple threads.
+Bare *SDRProcessor* instances are not thread safe beyond the specified life cycle.
+Use the *ProcessorFactory* for thread safe *Processor* instantiation and interaction.

 **Example implementation**
 ~~~~